 The most relevant aspect of eating vegetables

 On one hand, no cooking method will preserve 100% of the nutrients and protective phytochemicals in vegetables.
 So, enjoy variety and incorporate boiling, roasting, baking, grilling, sautéing, and stewing when preparing dishes!
-But regardless of the cooking method, I personally always recommend eating a variety of vegetables and as often as you can.
-Also, enjoy them fresh, locally grown and organic.
+But regardless of the cooking method, I personally always recommend eating a variety of vegetables as often as you can.
+Also, enjoy them fresh, locally grown, and organic.
 On the other hand, comparing the healthiness of raw and steamed food is complicated, and there are still many mysteries surrounding how the different molecules in plants interact with the human body.
 In the end, it also depends on the nutrients involved and the cooking methods used.

 The whole point of eating vegetables is to make them the biggest portion of each meal and to enjoy them with different kinds of spices, herbs, oils, kinds of vinegar, some drops of lemon juice, and homemade sauces.